Bgraham2/AndriodCalculator/README.md

 If a new operand is clicked then the total is produced the same way and shown in the same fashion as equals.
 However the new operand is stored and added to the running screen waiting for the next number input.

-layout xml can be found here AndriodCalculator/app/src/main/res/layout/activity_main.xml main program can be found here AndriodCalculator/app/src/main/java/com/example/bpuadmin/calculator/MainActivity.java
+layout.xml can be found here AndriodCalculator/app/src/main/res/layout/activity_main.xml
+main program can be found here AndriodCalculator/app/src/main/java/com/example/bpuadmin/calculator/MainActivity.java